Alexraskip/docker-web-app/version2/README.md

 Your main outcome is to have a working docker image deployed on AWS and running on Fargate.

 **Project Files**
-**1. Create anHTML file named "index.html"** inside the "version2" folder with some additional functionality.
+**1. Create an HTML file named "index.html"** inside the "version2" folder with some additional functionality.
 Our file has a form that sends a POST request to a php file for processing.

 **2. Create a php file (server-side scripting)**:
 To process the inputs when we submit the form.
 Because we will use php, we will need to set up a Docker file that can create a web server and php-enabled image.